nicoarrroyo/OpenResIN/README.md

 - `--confidence-threshold` sets the minimum confidence for a prediction to count.
 Defaults to 40.
 - `--folder` selects the scene, defaulting to the first found.

+> [!important]
+> **Pending redesign.** See *Project Status* below.
+>
-**Pending redesign.** This stage is the most provisional in the pipeilne.
+> This stage is the most provisional in the pipeilne.
 It is kept because it is the tool that produced the figures in the original dissertation.
 Do not cite its output.

 ## Repository Structure